sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Allows accessing the public forms from the forms list.
 * Improves the forms builder interface and forms preview.
 * Fixes an issue with datepicker in cached forms.

-= 5.2.12 =

-* Improves the Gutenberg block displaying the templates' thumbnails and reducing the code required for rendering the forms.
-* Fixes some issues with the AMP support.
-* Improves the feature to load the form into iframe tags.